Night may fall, but you don’t have to

 September 23 is Falls Prevention Day along with the arrival of Fall and shorter days.
 As it gets dark earlier, now is a good time to brighten up your home.
 One of the top ways to prevent falls is to make sure that homes are always well-lit.

 As we get older, our vision changes.
 These changes can lead to challenges navigating in the dark.
 Poor lighting can hide obstacles or make shadows worse, which can make it harder to safely get around your home.
+That’s why it’s always best to ensure you have high quality lights in your home (click here for more information) that are easily accessible when it starts to get darker earlier.

 The Ohio Department of Aging recommends these tips to brighten up your home: